jnozzi/cocoadev.com/SiteContent/General/CreateaBasicDockling.markdown

 ----

-As I understand it, docklings are deprecated by Apple. -- [[KritTer]]
+As I understand it, docklings are deprecated by Apple. -- General/KritTer

 ----